-Post Acute Withdrawal, known by the acronym of PAWS, is a condition that sets in shortly after detox from drugs or alcohol has been completed.
+Post-Acute Withdrawal, known by the acronym of PAWS, is a condition that sets in shortly after detox from drugs or alcohol is complete.
 The symptoms of PAWS are varied but in most cases are combined with an inexplicable desire to use that many are unable to ignore.

 In order to make a relapse prevention plan work, people in recovery must find meaningful things to do with their lives.
 Whether this consists of excelling at a career, taking classes, exploring artistic outlets, traveling or any other healthy preoccupation, staying mentally and physically active is critical for all people in recovery.